People who should get the vaccine

-- anyone aged 65 or over, even if you feel fit and healthy
+- you're aged 65 or over, even if you feel fit and healthy

-- children who have previously been admitted to hospital with a chest infection
+- they were previously in hospital with a chest infection

-- children attending schools for children with severe learning difficulties
+- they attend a school for children with severe learning difficulties

 - a chronic chest condition such as asthma